← All Articles

 How to do it well:

-- Keep a "context document" with your company details, common services, and pricing
+1. Keep a "context document" with your company details, services, and pricing

-- Always review before sending, especially for anything involving numbers or commitments
+4. Always review before sending, especially anything with numbers or commitments

 4. Data Entry and Bookkeeping

-The problem: You are manually keying receipts into spreadsheets, copying invoice details, or reconciling bank statements line by line.
+The problem: Manually keying receipts into spreadsheets, copying invoice details, reconciling bank statements line by line.

-The AI solution: Tools like Dext (formerly Receipt Bank), AutoEntry, or even smartphone apps with OCR can scan receipts and invoices, extract the data, and feed it into your accounting software.
+The AI solution: Dext, AutoEntry, or smartphone OCR apps scan receipts and invoices, extract the data, and feed it into your accounting software.

 5. Scheduling and Calendar Management

-The problem: Back-and-forth emails or WhatsApp messages to find a meeting time that works.
+The problem: Back-and-forth messages to find meeting times.
 Missed appointments because reminders fell through the cracks.

 6. Hiring and HR Tasks

-The problem: Screening resumes for a single job posting can take days.
-Writing job descriptions is tedious.
-Onboarding documentation is always outdated.
+The problem: Screening resumes takes days.
+Job descriptions are tedious.
+Onboarding docs are always outdated.

-- Use AI to write job descriptions tailored to the Singapore market (include CPF, MOM regulations awareness)
+The AI solution: Use AI to write job descriptions tailored to the Singapore market (include CPF and MOM awareness).
+Screen resumes by criteria.
+Generate onboarding checklists.

-Important caveat: Never make hiring decisions based solely on AI screening.
+Important: Never make hiring decisions based solely on AI screening.
 Use it to shortlist, then apply human judgement.
-This is both an ethical and legal consideration under Singapore employment guidelines.
+This is both ethical and consistent with Singapore employment guidelines.

 How to Get Started Without Overwhelm